As the saying goes, a little knowledge is a dangerous thing. Worse than that is plain misinformation and sadly there’s a lot of that doing the rounds.

 Crop rotation has been around since Roman days although it got lost in dark ages for a while.
 But for the best part of the last 300 years 3 and 4 course crop rotations have been the basis of western agricultural practice.
 From agriculture it crossed to small scale vegetable growing and became the basis of good gardening practice.

 There is sound reasoning behind crop rotation.
-It helps to prevent the build up of pests and disease, evens out the depletion of nutrients and, with the addition of lime, composts and manures enables sustainable volume production of nutrient dense vegetables from a small area of land.
+It helps to prevent the build up of pests and disease, evens out the depletion of nutrients and, with the addition of lime, composts and manures enables sustainable volume production of nutrient-dense vegetables from a small area of land.

-Of course there are exceptions to the rule – asparagus, rhubarb and other permanent plants – but there risks in breaking the rules.
+Of course, there are exceptions to the rule – asparagus, rhubarb and other permanent plants – but there are risks in breaking the rules.
 Like any crime, you can get away with not rotating for a while – sometimes quite a few years – but eventually, inevitably the law of nature catches up.